 Once reduced, the arm should be placed in to a broad-arm sling; the length of immobilisation is still controversial for anterior dislocation; typically 2 weeks is used, however longer may be warranted for posterior dislocations.

 All dislocations require physiotherapy aiming to restore range of movement, functionality and to strengthen the rotator cuff and pericapsular musculature.
-Future surgical treatment may be warranted for recurrent pain, instability, large Hill-Sachs defects, or large (bony) Bankart lesions.
+Future surgical treatment may be warranted for ongoing shoulder pain, joint instability, large Hill-Sachs defects, or large (bony) Bankart lesions.

 Despite treatment, chronic pain, limited mobility, stiffness, and recurrence are possible; unfortunately, recurrence is still relatively common, particularly in those who continue high risk activities.